-The Nonisothermal Mixture Model ( ) interfaces couple a Laminar Flow or Turbulent Flow (RANS) interface, the Phase Transport interface, and a Heat Transfer in Fluids interface using the three multiphysics coupling nodes: Nonisothermal Flow ( ), Mixture Model ( ), and Nonisothermal Mixture Model ( ).
+The Nonisothermal Mixture Model ( $\ref{abs}$ ) interfaces couple a Laminar Flow or Turbulent Flow (RANS) interface, the Phase Transport interface, and a Heat Transfer in Fluids interface using the three multiphysics coupling nodes: Nonisothermal Flow ( $\ref{abs}$ ), Mixture Model ( $\ref{abs}$ ), and Nonisothermal Mixture Model ( $\ref{abs}$ ).
 They can be used for studies of boiling and cavitation.

-The Two-Phase Flow, Level Set interfaces (), the Two-Phase Flow, Phase Field interfaces (), and the Two-Phase Flow, Moving Mesh interface () are used to model two fluids separated by a fluid-fluid interface.
+The Two-Phase Flow, Level Set interfaces ( $\searrow$ ), the Two-Phase Flow, Phase Field interfaces ( $\gg$ ), and the Two-Phase Flow, Moving Mesh interface ( $\implies$ ) are used to model two fluids separated by a fluid-fluid interface.
 Each moving interface is tracked in detail using either the level set method, the phase field method, or by a moving mesh, respectively.
 The level set and phase field methods use a fixed mesh and solve additional equations to track the interface location.
 The moving mesh method solves the Navier-Stokes equations on a moving mesh with boundary conditions to represent the interface.
 In this case, equations must be solved for the mesh deformation.
 Since a surface in the geometry is used to represent the interface between the two fluids in the Moving Mesh interface, the interface itself cannot break up into multiple disconnected surfaces.
 This means that the Moving Mesh interface cannot be applied to problems such as droplet formation in inkjet devices.
-(In such applications, the level set or phase field interfaces are appropriate.)
+(In such applications, the level set or phase field in fluids interfaces are appropriate.)
 These two-phase flow interfaces support incompressible flows, where one or both fluids can be non-Newtonian.
 They also support turbulent flow.
 The Brinkman Equations multiphysics interface () is used to track the interface between two immiscible fluids in a porous medium.

-The Two-Phase Thin-Film Flow, Phase Field interfaces () are multiphysics interfaces which couple a Thin-Film Flow interface to a Phase Field interface to model two-phase flow in thin layers.
+The Two-Phase Thin-Film Flow, Phase Field interfaces ( 1) are multiphysics interfaces which couple a Thin-Film Flow interface to a Phase Field Thin-Film Flow interface to model two-phase flow in thin layers.
 Both of the coupled physics interfaces are boundary physics interfaces, which means that the boundary level is the highest level; they do not have a domain level.

-The Laminar Three-Phase Flow, Phase Field interface () models laminar flow of three incompressible phases, which may be either Newtonian or non-Newtonian.
+The Laminar Three-Phase Flow, Phase Field interface ( $\gg_0$ ) models laminar flow of three incompressible phases, which may be either Newtonian or non-Newtonian.
 The moving fluid-fluid interfaces between the three phases are tracked in detail using the phase-field method.

-Under the Phase Transport branch, the Phase Transport interface ( ) can be used to model transport of an arbitrary number of phases.
+Under the Phase Transport branch, the Phase Transport interface ( $\frac{3}{2}$ ) can be used to model transport of an arbitrary number of phases.
 The transport velocity must be obtained from one of the momentum transport interfaces (that is, from the single-phase or multiphase flow interfaces) or be specified manually.

-Under the Phase Transport branch, the Phase Transport in Porous Media interface () can be used to model transport of an arbitrary number of phases in a porous medium.
+The Phase Transport in Porous Media interface ( $\bigcirc{2}$ ) can be used to model transport of an arbitrary number of phases in a porous medium.
 The transport velocity is derived from an absolute pressure, which must be supplied.
+The Phase Transport in Free and Porous Media Flow interface ( $\bigcirc{2}$ ) can be used to model transport of an arbitrary number of phases in coupled free and porous media flow.
+An absolute pressure must be supplied in the porous region and a velocity field must be supplied in the free-flow region.
+Both can be obtained from one of the momentum conservation interfaces or be specified manually.